lukso-network/LIPs/LSPs/LSP-9-Vault.md

 ```solidity
 function execute(uint256[] memory operationsType, address[] memory targets, uint256[] memory values, bytes[] memory datas) external payable returns (bytes[] memory);
 ```
-This function is part of the [ERC725X](https://github.com/ERC725Alliance/ERC725/blob/develop/docs/ERC-725.md#execute-array) specification, with additional requirements as follows:
+This function is part of the [ERC725X] specification, with additional requirements as follows:

-- MUST revert when the operation type is DELEGATECALL.
+- MUST revert when one of the operations type is DELEGATECALL.

-- MUST emit a [`ValueReceived`](#valuereceived) event before external calls or contract creation if the function receives native tokens.
+- MUST emit a [`ValueReceived`] event before external calls or contract creation if the function receives native tokens.

 #### getData